A Continuous Teleoperation Subspace with Empirical and Algorithmic Mapping Algorithms for Non-Anthropomorphic Hands: Teleoperation Subspace

 \section{Teleoperation Subspace}

-As a general concept, we posit that, for many hands, there exists a three dimensional space $\boldsymbol T$ isomorphic to $\Re^3$ that can encapsulate the range of movement needed for teleoperation.
+As a general concept, we posit that, for many hands, there exists a \modifiedtext{4-6}{three dimensional manifold $\boldsymbol T$} that can encapsulate the range of movement needed for teleoperation.
 The three dimensions of $\boldsymbol T$ correlate to certain hand motions: opening and closing the hand, spreading the fingers, and curling the fingers.
 We will refer to these as the size $\boldsymbol\sigma$, spread $\boldsymbol\alpha$, and curl $\boldsymbol\epsilon$ basis vectors, respectively.

 We chose these bases on intuition, guided by Santello's research of postural synergies~\cite{santello1998}.
-Since Santello et al. used principle component analysis (PCA), a linear dimension reduction method, to find postural synergies, we also assume that mapping between pose space and teleoperation subspace is linear.
+Since Santello et al. used a linear dimension reduction method to find postural synergies, we assume the subspace described here is also linear. \remindtext{4-7}{We do not use the exact postural synergies found by Santello because we empirically found it easier to map to robotic hands (note that Santello's synergies are strictly human specific) if we `decoupled' Santello's two synergies into three.
+It is also easier to explain the control to novices with decoupled movements.} \secondrevisiontext{1-1}{We show evidence here that our selected basis vectors are appropriate for grasping and certain manipulation tasks, and believe they will generalize to others as well; however, this selection is ultimately arbitrary.
+The literature reports that humans can perform manipulation using varying numbers of synergies, depending on the task~\cite{todorov2004}, so different subspace dimensionalities can be explored and compared in future work.}

 We assume that many hands will be able to project their pose spaces into $\boldsymbol T$.
-If this projection is possible, $\boldsymbol T$ is embedded as a subspace in the pose space of the hand. $\boldsymbol T$ is thus a subspace ``shared" by all hands that can project their pose space into $\boldsymbol T$.
-If the user can construct a projection matrix which projects pose space to teleoperation subspace in a meaningful way, our method will enable teleoperation.
-Experimentally, we will show that this is the case for at least the human hand, the Schunk SDH, and a two-fingered gripper.
-We theorize that $\boldsymbol T$ is also relevant to teleoperation for other hands.
+If this is possible, $\boldsymbol T$ is embedded as a subspace in the pose space of the hand. $\boldsymbol T$ is thus a subspace ``shared" by all hands that can project their pose space into $\boldsymbol T$.

-To teleoperate using $\boldsymbol T$, there are two steps: \begin{enumerate} \item Given joint values of the master hand, find the equivalent pose $\boldsymbol \psi$ in teleoperation subspace $\boldsymbol T$. \item Given $\boldsymbol \psi$ computed above, find the joint values of the slave hand, and move the slave hand to these values. \end{enumerate}
+To teleoperate using $\boldsymbol T$, there are two steps (Figure ~\ref{fig:subspace_mapping_flow}): \begin{enumerate} \item Given joint values of the master hand, find the equivalent pose $\boldsymbol \psi$ in teleoperation subspace $\boldsymbol T$. \item Given $\boldsymbol \psi$ computed above, find the joint values of the slave hand, and move the slave hand to these values. \end{enumerate}

-These steps are illustrated in Figure~\ref{fig:subspace_mapping_flow}.
 In order to enact the teleoperation steps, we must first define the mapping between $\boldsymbol T$ and the relevant pose spaces.